crossterm-rs/crossterm/docs/mdbook/src/screen.md

 **Characters**

 The characters are not processed by the terminal driver.
-Also, special character have no meaning.
+Also, special character has no meaning.
 For example, backspace will not be interpreted as backspace but instead will be sent directly to the terminal.

 **Escape Characters**
 Note that in raw mode `\n` `\r` will move the cursor to a new line but it will be at the same position as it was on the previous line.